mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/index.md

 - Control plane Kubernetes components use FIPS-approved ciphers.
 - A verification tool shows whether select Kubernetes objects in a cluster are using approved ciphers, and which ciphers are in use.
 - Use `konvoy up --mode fips` command to create a new `cluster.yaml` with the required configuration to create a FIPS-approved cluster.
-- Use `konvoy check fips` command to validate the cluster is using FIPS-approved ciphers.
+- Use `konvoy check fips` command to verify the cluster is using FIPS-approved ciphers.

 #### Security Vulnerability Scanning and Reporting